 When someone says that a literary work has verisimilitude, that means it is believable to the audience because it reflects real life experience.
-This idea of art mirroring life has been around for centuries, originating in the ancient Greek concept of mimesis.
 To writers of the classical era, the audience had to “suspend their disbelief” in the artificial environment of the theater in order to achieve catharsis, or emotional release.
-That was done by playing on real feelings and moral dilemmas.
+That was done by playing on real feelings and moral dilemmas, providing Verisimilitude.

 How Do You Identify Verisimilitude in Writing?

 Simply put, a literary work contains verisimilitude if the reader believes it is true to life.
 A novel or film can be literally unrealistic in fact yet seem real because there is consistency within the narrative or a strong element of psychological truth.

 For instance, Margaret Atwood’s novel, The Handmaiden’s Tale, achieves verisimilitude in spite of the fact that a basic plot point — the overtake of the U.S. government by Christian fundamentalists — is implausible.
 Atwood thinks logically about how this overtake would occur, and in what precise stages it would occur; she even includes an afterward where academic scholars look back on this period of history.
 All of this gives her work more verisimilitude, helping the reader suspend their disbelief.

 Verisimilitude Example 1.
 Leo Tolstoy’s novel, War and Peace, interweaves real-life historical characters, like Napoleon Bonaparte, into his story of a fictional Russian family.

 Verisimilitude Example 2.
 Honoré de Balzac’s Lost Illusions contains long sections about paper making, against which the main characters interact.